 Photo credit: Nancy Loewenstein, Auburn University, retrieved from Bugwood.org (Image Number: 5306027), used under CC BY-NC 3.0 US, modified from the original

-Autumn olive is native to Asia and was brought to North America in 1830.
+Autumn olive is native to Asia and was brought to North America.
 It has been grown as an ornamental shrub, for food and cover for livestock, and as a windbreak.

 Autumn olive can grow into dense thickets and out-compete native vegetation.
-It also has nitrogen-fixing roots that can change the nutrient cycle in the soil making it difficult for native species to grow.
+It also has nitrogen-fixing roots that can change the nutrient cycle in the soil making it difficult for native species that depend on poor soils to grow.

 Autumn olive is a deciduous shrub that grows up to 4 m tall.
 The flowers are fragrant and have four white or light yellow sepals.